selfdefined/web-app/11ty/definitions/suicide.md

 Can also be used in combination with a related measure of "success" which promotes suicide as a desirable result.

+Suicide is sometimes used colloquially in phrases such as "social suicide" and "career suicide".
+Instead, use self-sabotage and career-ending which convey the same intent.

 ## Impact

 Unless used with sensitivity and care, discussion of suicide can reinforce negative stereotypes and stigma around mental illness.
 Sensationalist reporting of suicide also risks inadvertently promoting suicide.